hylimo/hylimo/website/docs/sequence.md

 ### Nested Frames

-You can nest frames by simply placing one frame inside another's callback function.\
+You can nest frames by simply placing one frame inside another`s callback function.\
 Both frames will automatically detect their width based on the participants used:

 ```hylimo